Financial support and funding for your business

 - KfW banking group

-Throughout Germany, KfW supports SMEs, entrepreneurs, freelancers and start-ups by providing credit facilities, subordinated loans, investment capital and advice.
+The KfW banking group supports SMEs, entrepreneurs, freelancers and start-ups by providing credit facilities, subordinated loans, investment capital and advice.
 Its financial assistance ranges from start-up financing of up to EUR 100,000 tailored specially to the needs of start-ups and young companies to investment capital in the millions of euros.
 In this context, KfW focuses primarily on financing new businesses, capital spending and innovation.

 Where traditional bank loans are not in the frame for your business activities, microfinance can be a useful alternative.